lukekarrys/toggl-free-plan-invoice-generator/README.md

 ### Add clients

-Clients is an associative array where each key is the client ID (defined by Toggl) and the value is an associative array whose keys are identical to `$default_clients_values`.
+`$clients` is an associative array where each key is the client ID (defined by Toggl) and the value is an associative array whose keys are identical to `$default_clients_values`.
+Use `$default_clients_values["KEY"]` to use a defaul client value for one key but override others.

 For example:

 ```
 $clients = array(
-  55555 => array(
+  00000 => array(
-    "preHourly" => $default_clients_values["preHourly"],        // Use default
+    "preHourly" => 2000,                                   // Override default
-    "postHourly" => 750,                                        // Override default
+    "postHourly" => 5000,                                  // Override default
-    "hourlyChange" => "11/11/2011",                             // Override default
+    "hourlyChange" => "1/1/2013",                          // Override default
-    "dontRound" => true                                         // Override default
+    "dontRound" => $default_clients_values["dontRound"],   // Use default
   )
 );
 ```

 *Note: If a client is omitted from the `$clients` array but exists in Toggl, it will automatically be included with all the defaults.*

+## Password Protection

+- `mv public/.htaccess-sample public/.htaccess`
+- `mv public/.htpasswd-sample public/.htpasswd`

+You will need to edit `AuthUserFile` in the `.htaccess` file to point to where the `.htpasswd` file will be on your server.
+It needs to be an absolute path.
+Then you can use an [htpasswd generator site](http://www.htaccesstools.com/htpasswd-generator/) to generate an entry to be pasted into your `.htpasswd` file.

 ## Clients and Projects